-Serve all drinks in bottles or cans—bottles of water, cans of soda, juice boxes, etc.
+- Serve all drinks in bottles or cans—bottles of water, cans of soda, juice boxes, etc.

-- Instead of a birthday cake, what about serving your guest's individual cupcakes in separate boxes.
+- Instead of a birthday cake, how about serving your guest’s individual cupcakes in separate boxes?

 - Instead of setting out bowls of snacks or platters of fruit, try serving snack foods in individual serving cups.

 You can still have fun and keep your guests entertained at your party.
 Here are some easy party activity ideas:

-- Host a Movie Night—You can host a movie night party by putting up an outdoor projector in your yard, and having your guests sit on lawn chairs or on blankets six feet away from each other.
+- Host a Movie Night—You can host a movie night party by putting up an outdoor projector in your yard, and having your guests sit on lawn chairs or on blankets.
 Make sure you use our FREE movie night printables!

-- Host an Art Party—Set up separate workspaces six feet away from each other, with individual art supplies, and let your guest go to town creating his or her masterpieces.
+- Host an Art Party—Set up separate workspaces, with individual art supplies, and let your guest go to town creating his or her masterpieces.

-- Hire an Entertainer—As long as your guests keep lots of physical distance, you can bring in an entertainer, like a magician or juggler to perform.
+- Hire an Entertainer—Bring in an entertainer, like a magician or juggler to perform.

 - Karaoke Night—A fun idea is to set up a karaoke machine in your yard, then have your guests take turns singing their favorite turns.
 I’d skip the mic though, so no germs are shared.

-- Old-School Games—As long as your guests keep their distance from each other, you can play games like Simon Says, Red Light Green Light.
+- Old-School Games—Games make people feel closer together so play some old-school games like Simon Says, Red Light Green Light.
 Even playing a game of trivia could be fun.

 - Multiplayer Phone Games—If everyone at the party has a cell phone, you can organize multiplayer online games that people can play against each other on their phones while giving each other space.